mirand863/hello_github_actions/README.md

           DEFAULT_BUMP: patch
 ```

-## Second step
-Try to update the README and see the tag being bumped on the tab actions.

 ## Third step
-Try to create a pull request and use the tag #minor or #major (you can also just add the tag to the commit message).
+Make some modification to any file and try to create a pull request and use the tag #minor or #major (you can also just add the tag to the commit message).

 ## Next tutorial
 Is there any specific topic you would like to see in a future tutorial?
 For example: